Vauxhall Carlton: Relationship with other models

 The same GM V platform was also used in Holden variants and other GM products.

-Vauxhall scrapped the Carlton nameplate in early 1994, but the name of its Opel equivalent, the Omega, lived on, as it was applied to the Carlton's replacement.
-Opel Omega B1 Although the models had always shared the same platform, and the replacement was again based on the GM V Platform, GM had the Vauxhall equivalent adopt the Opel name (a drive towards homogenization of European Market model names was taking place throughout the range) and so the Carlton's replacement was sold as the Vauxhall Omega.
+Vauxhall scrapped the Carlton nameplate in early 1994, but the name of its Opel equivalent, the Omega, lived on, as it was applied to the Carlton's replacement, the Opel Omega B1.
+Although the models had always shared the same platform, and the replacement was again based on the GM V Platform, GM had the Vauxhall equivalent adopt the Opel name (a drive towards homogenization of European market model names was taking place throughout the range) and so the Carlton's replacement was sold as the Vauxhall Omega.
 There was no equivalent up-market Senator variant in the new range.

 Mark II engine line-up

-All of the 4-cylinder engines available in the Carlton Mk II were the GM Family II units in 1.8L and 2.0L capacities.
+All of the 4-cylinder engines available in the Carlton Mk II were the GM Family II engines in 1.8L and 2.0L capacities.
 The Opel Omega A was offered with a large 2.4L Opel CIH engine in certain European markets, but this variant was never offered in the Carlton.
 New to the Carlton's line-up with the Mark II were two straight-6 engines with 2.6 and 3.0–litres.
 These were both 12-valve engines, again from the Opel CIH family, but later 3.0-litre models were offered with 24-valves, producing much more power and torque.
 As well, Vauxhall used the "Dual-Ram" intake manifold, which lets the car breathe as two separate three-cylinder engines below 4,000 rpm, but changes the intake manifold profile at 4000 rpm to increase the runner length, thus increasing total engine output.

 In addition to the straight-6 engines there was a range of straight-4s.
-Starting with GMs popular 2-litre family 2 engine, the C20NE, with 115PS and 125lb.ft torque.
+Starting with the 1.8-litre family 2 engine, and including the 2.0L C20NE, with 115PS and 125lb.ft torque.
 There was also a 2.3 turbo diesel available with 100PS and 160lb.ft torque.